Staff Profiles

 Other Providers

-OAS is fortunate to have the services of some incredible people based here in Dunedin working in different professions and for different organisations.
+OAS is fortunate to have the services of some incredible people based here in Otago working in different professions and for different organisations.
 Where there is a need, we contract these special people to work with our athletes.
 We also have a strong link to the

 School of Physical Education, Sport and Exercise Sciences and the Otago Polytech.
 We really value the expertise, research work and support and willingness we get from people involved in these organisations and we are so grateful for this.
-Long may our relationship continue.